 The surname Creager was first found in Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the Creager family
+Early History of the Creager family

 This web page shows only a small excerpt of our Creager research.
 Another 65 words (5 lines of text) covering the year 1616 is included under the topic Early Creager History in all our PDF Extended History products and printed products wherever possible.